Skip to article frontmatterSkip to article content

 Concept

-The AttitudeFactor constrains the rotation RnbR_{nb} (from the body frame bb to the navigation frame nn) such that a known reference direction in the navigation frame (nRef) aligns with a measured direction in the body frame (bMeasured), when rotated by RnbR_{nb}.
+The AttitudeFactor constrains the rotation RnbR_{nb} from body frame bb to navigation frame nn so that a known navigation-frame reference direction aligns with a measured body-frame direction after rotation:

 nRefRnbbMeasured\text{nRef} \approx R_{nb} \cdot \text{bMeasured}